pmean/build-website/text/04/nih.md

 > billion in 2005 and 38 thousand research project grants.
 You should
 > visit their web site at [www.nih.gov](http://www.nih.gov/).
 >
-> There are a number of things that can slow down the award process:Â
+> There are a number of things that can slow down the award process:
 >
 > -   Budgets with inadequate justification,
 >